iotaledger/documentation-platform/README.md

 ### Testing locally

-1. Clone this repository to your hard drive with `git clone https://github.com/yourusername/iota-docs.git`
+1. Clone this repository to your hard drive with `git clone https://github.com/iotaledger/documentation.git`
-2. `cd iota-docs`
+2. `cd documentation`
 3. Initialize and start Slate.
 You can either do this locally, or with Vagrant:

 ```shell